mtimbs/blog-2024/src/content/blog/big-bets-or-little-things-well.md

 My bias in this area is quite strong.
 At some level I would choose to direct labor and resources at a grand cathedral over a bunch of housing, regardless of the economic tradeoffs.
 I would take marginal reductions in the mundane and unimportant in exchange for monuments that inspire and show what's possible.
 Left to my own devices - I'll always pick a smaller number of unforgettable user experiences and product features.
 I'll always choose to build higher quality software - even if it means building less (a tradeoff I think is vastly overstated FWIW).

+I'm also very aware that it's also very easy to iterate forever and never finish anything.
+You can redo the menu 100 times at your restaurant but it won't bring you customers if you haven't got a car park or street access.

 All this said and done, perhaps it's a good thing to work with people with an opposite bias.
 Two forces pushing in opposite directions with the product as the keystone at the center.
-Like many things in life, this can be though of as the classic exploration/exploitation problem.

 ## Final thoughts

 I don't know that there is a clear answer here - at least I don't have one.
 As with everything, the answer is highly contextual and dynamic.
+I do somewhat believe that as an industry we have over-indexed on doing more.

 If you came here looking for answers then I am sorry.
 I have nothing to offer.
 Perhaps I would encourage you to do less and do it better but that's advice that's based on a worldview and personal preference, not economics.